jacebenson/cedar/docs/versioned_docs/version-2.0/how-to/build-dashboards-fast-with-tremor.md

 > **Important:** CedarJS prefers yarn over npm because a project is monorepo with api and web workspaces.
 You will install tremor and other web packages using yarn workspaces.

-Use the Redwood setup command to install `TailwindCSS`, its peer dependencies, and create the `tailwind.config.cjs` file.
+Use the Cedar setup command to install `TailwindCSS`, its peer dependencies, and create the `tailwind.config.cjs` file.

 ```bash
 yarn rw setup ui tailwindcss